calvinowen27/Sorting/README.md

 ## Build:
-	To build the program, run '$ make', '$ make all', or '$ make sort' in the terminal within the assignment 3 directory.
+	To build the program, run '$ make', '$ make all', or '$ make sort' in the terminal within the sorting directory.
 This will create and executable named 'sorting' which can be run with optional arguments.

 ## Cleaning: